ministryofjustice/security-guidance/docs/email.md

 Data held by the MoJ should be managed in such a way that employees who require the data, for business reasons, can gain access to it.
 Managers should ensure that data is stored in an area that is easily accessible to those who require access.
 This includes MoJ information exchanged using email.

-If you need further assistance or information about this process, email Operational Security: [OperationalSecurityTeam@justice.gov.uk](mailto:OperationalSecurityTeam@justice.gov.uk).
+If you need further assistance or information about this process, [ask](#contact-details) for help.

 ## Accessing emails or information in an absent employee's email account

 Staff absences do occur and these can cause disruption to MoJ business where colleagues have no access to relevant departmental information.
 Unfortunately, some staff go on annual leave, secondment or maternity leave, but don't make provision for colleagues to access departmental information.

-When an absence occurs, there is *no* right to be able to access another employee's account to obtain information.
+When an absence occurs, there is no right to be able to access another employee's account to obtain information.
 This is true, regardless of whether the absence is expected or unexpected, for example annual leave or illness.

 Accessing another employee's account, without their permission, might contravene data protection legislation.